JanLunge/orbit/Readme.md

 then the text will be sent to a command module that will execute the command then the response will be sent to a TTS module that will speak the response

-This has been tested on an m1 mac
+This tool is mainly built for use on mac and linux but it should work on windows too with a bit of configuration.

 ## TODOs:
+- [ ] use https://github.com/coqui-ai/TTS for voice clonable output
 - [ ] implement function calling in the ai module so the ai can trigger commands
 - [ ] create a management interface for the function calling
 - [x] support local inference with custom models
-- [ ] switch to something like fastchat instead of llama.cpp for local inference
 - [ ] support large context models
-- [ ] support multiple wake words
+- [ ] switch wake word to something fully opensource eg. snowboy
 - [ ] saving context in interactions for the ai
 - [ ] vector store for permanent information?
 - [ ] already speak chunks of responses when streaming inference content to speed up response time